dinhquan/codegen/README.md

 A template file can contain one or many variables.
 A variable must be wrap with double underscore `__<var_name>__`;

-For example we have this file:
+For example we have this template:
 ```jsx
 // File: __ComponentName__View.jsx